-One day he woke up with some 92 kilos of weight, having problems to breath, he saw some crazy people running uphill in front of his house.
-This new idea started to grow...
+One day he woke up with breathing problems and weighing 92kg, when he saw some crazy people running uphill in front of his house.
+This new idea started to grow..

-Michal is a 39-year old entrepreneur from Slovakia with a passion for running, especially in mountain environment.
+Michal is a 39-year old entrepreneur from Slovakia with a passion for running, especially in the mountains.

-This year he became the winner of the month in the SkyRunner Virtual Challenge, and now he is taking on some new challenges, and is training with us as Arduua Skyrunning.
+This year he became the Winner of the Month in the SkyRunner Virtual Challenge, and now he is taking on some new challenges and is training with Arduua.

 This is Michal’s story…

-I grew up in a valley between Low Tatras and Western Tatras so I have a close relation to mountains from an early childhood.
+I grew up in a valley between Low Tatras and Western Tatras so I have a close relationship to mountains from an early childhood.
 We did a lot of hiking and cycling in the summer and skiing during the winter.
 A local slalom slope was so close that I was literally putting on my ski boots in a living room.
 During my school years I loved any sport where you need to put a big amount of power for a relatively short time.
-Anyone running more than 100 meters I consider to be strange.
+Anyone running more than 100 meters I considered to be strange!

 The first 18 years that describes me as always moving.
 Then another 18 years came, best described as never moving.
 University, work, family… and all the stuff that became more important than sport.
-For sure, I had several seizures of sport activity over that time, but none of that lived longer than a month.
-One day I woke up with some 92 kilos of weight having problems to breathe walking upstairs.
+For sure, I had several periods of sport activity over that time, but none of that lived longer than a month.
+One day I woke up weighing 92kg and having difficulty breathing just from walking upstairs.
 At that time, I saw some crazy people with numbers pinned to their shirts running uphill in front of my house.

-Running 2,5 km long hill with 250m of elevation gain?
+Running 2.5km with 250m of elevation gain?
 Shit, crazy!
 Well, if they can do this, I can do a marathon!
 (Un)fortunately I am so stubborn, that I did it.
 It was 2016, my third year of what I called “running” at that time.
-A period which still was more running seizures than running trainings.
+A period which still was more running periods than sustained running training.
 Just imagine that my running total of the whole 2016 was 207 km and a marathon is already counted in that funny number.

-During upcoming winter in January 2017, I destroyed my knee while skiing.
+During January 2017, I destroyed my knee while skiing.
 Total ACL rupture, partial ruptures of lateral knee ligaments and meniscus.
-Disaster, which looking backwards, was the best thing that could have happened to me.
+Disaster, which looking backwards, it was the best thing that could have happened to me.
 I wanted to ski and run again so badly, that I admit I needed a plan for recovery.
 And a training plan was born.
-First part for two months prior the surgery, planned in March, to gain as much muscles as possible, the second one for six months after the surgery with the goal to run again in September that year.
-It all went so well that my first run was already in June, short and slow penguin-like, but it was a run.
-Since then, the knee has taken 5000 km, two marathons and two sky races.
-And I started to consider people with numbers pinned to shirts and running uphill as normal.
-Marathon is not a challenge anymore, since a Skymarathon became the new one.
-And I have one more as a backup – approximately 1km from my house there is a starting line of local 100km+/6000D+ race.
+The first part was for two months prior the surgery to build as much muscle as possible.
+The second part for six months after the surgery with the goal to run again in September that year.
+It all went so well that my first run was already in June, short and slow and penguin-like, but it was a run.
+Since then, the knee has taken 5000 km, two marathons and two sky races and I started to consider people with numbers pinned to shirts and running uphill as normal.
+A simple marathon is not a challenge anymore since a Skymarathon became the new one.
+Approximately 1km from my house there is a starting line of local 100km+/6000D+ race.
 That would be a sin not to participate in the future, the only thing is that the race becomes longer each year, so the earlier the better.

 Can you describe yourself with two sentences?

-I´m a person who needs goals and challenges, but only those established by myself J. And I always try to look at a bright side of life.
+I’m a person who needs goals and challenges, but only those established by myself.
+And I always try to look at a bright side of life.

 What is most important for you in life?